UnstableDesign/AdaCAD/docs/adacad-gathering-2025.md

 ## Travel
-Travel has been arranged for out of town guests:
+Travel has been arranged for out of town guests.

 ### Flights
 If you have questions or concerns about your travel, or require any changes, please contact Deanna Gelosi via email or through Discord.